 To that end, the School of Law curriculum requires the Introduction to the Legal Profession course, as well as optional yearlong one-on-one mentoring for 3Ls in partnership with the Young Lawyers Division of the South Carolina Bar.
 In her search for quality mentors, Williams seeks both new and experienced lawyers who are able to act as coaches, motivators, teachers, counselors or confidants — whatever an individual student needs.

-“It’s important for students and new lawyers to be able to lean on someone who has been in a similar situation,” Bias said, “and I enjoy providing guidance and advice to students on issues with which I have previous experience.”
+“It’s important for students and new lawyers to be able to lean on someone who has been in a similar situation,” Willis said, “and I enjoy providing guidance and advice to students on issues with which I have previous experience.”

 And Harris is a happy recipient.
 “She met me one-on-one for lunch, and our group met at places outside of school where we could just engage in small talk.
 There was much more laughter and chatting than I would have thought possible,” she said.
 “She was so open and friendly that I felt comfortable from the beginning, and I know we’ll stay in touch in the future.”